external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Darrell Merrel, left, and John Swenson, right, at a Seed Savers Exchange Conference and Campout.

-Several bulbs of garlic lie on a counter next to a hat and a bowl of tomatoes
+Several bulbs of garlic lie on a counter next to a hat, a basket of onions, and a bowl of tomatoes

 John has mentioned that he often eats 12 varieties of garlic in a day.